Rome with teenagers: the best things to do in Rome with teens for a trip you’ll all love (updated for 2026)

 Visit Rome’s catacombs with teens

-The catacombs are another very interesting underground attractions in Rome, easily one of the most exciting in the city for teens.
+The catacombs are another very interesting underground attractions in Rome, easily one of the most curious, in the city for teens.

 There are several catacombs in Rome and those I love the most are the Catacombs of San Callisto.